Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 policy to provide kms:DescrlbeKey, kms:ReEncrypt kms:CreateGrant, and kms:Decrypt permissions to the AWS accounts that the AMI will be shared with.
 Create a copy of the AMI. and specify the CMK.
 Modify the permissions on the copied AMI to make it public.
 - [ ] In the account where the AMI was created, modify the key policy of the AWS managed key to provide kms:DescnbeKey. kms:ReEncrypt kms:CreateGrant, and kms:Decrypt permissions to the AWS accounts that the AMI will be shared with.
 Modify the AMI permissions to specify the AWS account numbers that the AMI will be shared with.

 ### A company has an application that uses an Amazon Elastic File System (Amazon EFS) file system.
 A recent incident that involved an application logic error corrupted several files.
 The company wants to improve its ability to back up and recover the EFS file system.
-The company must be able to recover individual files rapidly.Which solution meets these requirements MOST cost-effectively?
+The company must be able to recover individual files rapidly.
+Which solution meets these requirements MOST cost-effectively?

 - [ ] Configure Amazon Data Lifecycle Manager (Amazon DLM) to archive a copy of the data to an Amazon S3 Glacier vault.
 Use S3 Glacier retrieval requests to retrieve individual files.
 - [ ] Create a second EFS file system in another AWS Region.
 Configure AWS DataSync to copy the data to the backup file system.
 Recover files by copying them from the backup EFS file system.